SummaryRead the full fact sheet

-- Apply sunscreen to all parts of your child's body not covered by hats or clothing about 20 minutes before going outside.
+- Apply sunscreen to any parts of skin not covered by hats or clothing about 20 minutes before going outside.

 - Never use sunscreen as the only form of sun protection or to prolong the amount of time you or your child spends out in the sun, as it does not offer complete protection.

 - Store sunscreen under 30ºC and only use sunscreen within the expiry date.